ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 and the loss of information this represents is a tradeoff with the benefits of the simplicity of the pairwise approach to entity resolution.

-Clusters are also much more conducive to representing *other* structural constraints the analyst may have, such as a one-to-one link between two files.
-We expect that these constraints will typically be enforced upon conversion from links to clusters.

 Assigning a probability to each pair is a more efficient system for representing uncertainty than draws, when the statistical dependence structure between the pairwise links